Ark Newton

 Robert Dee "Ark" Newton, Jr. (January 31, 1903 – January 1974) was an American college football player for the Florida Gators football team of the University of Florida.
 Newton was also a member of the Florida Gators baseball, basketball and track teams.

-Early years
+Early life

 Arkansas

 Newton was born on January 31, 1903, in Camden, Arkansas, to Robert Dee Newton, Sr. and Cornelia Ellen Newton.
 His father was a real estate agent.

 Newton was called "Ark" by his college teammates because he came from Arkansas; before and after college, he was known as "Bud" to his Arkansas friends.
 He first starred as an all-state tackle at Camden High School in Camden.
 While there he worked as a derrick man and driver of an eight-wheeled truck in the oil fields of Arkansas.
 The first university Newton attended was Hendrix College in Conway, Arkansas.
 He was a member of the football, baseball, basketball, and track teams, earning a medal as the best all-around athlete at the school.